sohamphanseiitb/Robotics-In-Python-Sensing-Perception-Planning-Control/README.md

-# Model Predictive Control and Kalmamn Filtering in Python
+# Model Predictive Control and Kalman Filtering in Python

 This repository contains Pytthon codes and notebooks for implementing Model Predictive control and State Estimation with Kalman filters.